ropensci-org/gitcellar/README.md

 remotes::install_github("ropensci-org/gitcellar")
 ```

-You will need a GitHub Personal Access Token.
+You will need a GitHub Personal Access Token (PAT).
 See [gh docs on the
 topic](https://gh.r-lib.org/articles/managing-personal-access-tokens.html).
+As long as you’re an owner of the organisation you’re trying to back up,
+absolutely no permissions are required for your PAT.
+You will only need
+to add the `repos` scope if you wish to automatically include private
+repositories in the list of repos to back up.
+Note however that there is
+a workaround using the `extra_repos` argument in
+`download_organization_repos()`.

 ## Example